• Skip to primary navigation

 5. Portion the oatmeal into bowls and add pecans + maple syrup to portions has desired.
 Let the extra oatmeal cool completely before covering and refrigerating for future breakfasts.

 The simmer times may vary depending on the thickness of the pan you use + what kind of stove top you have.
 My recipe adds the dried fruit in while cooking, yet feel free to add it in when serving.
-Use your sweetener of choice.
+Use your sweetener of choice, like honey, maple syrup, coconut sugar or brown sugar.

 delicious breakfast recipe